HIT226/Assessment-Code-Style-Guide/readme.md

 ## File organisation

 - Group related files into folders.
-- Folders plus additional `index.html` files may be used to create friendly URLs
+- HTML files may be stored in the project root.
-  - This is not required, you can have all of your `.html` files in the Project root and simply name them differently

 ```
 Project root